Why Are My Ads in Spanish & How to Block Them

 2. Location and IP Address

-- Traveling or connecting via a local network with different targeting.
+- Traveling and connecting through a local ISP.

 3. Google or YouTube Account Preferences